therif/Server_AutoInstall/README.md

 ## Server Auto Installer
-Automation Install Tools for configured server
+Automation Install Tools for configured server.
-Provide by [Fixdigital.NET](http://fixdigital.net) as is.
+Provide by us as is.

 ### Download binary application from release
 [Download Latest Release](../../releases)